swarna-kpaul/UIPS/README.md

 # UIPS
-Universal Intelligent Problem Solver - Graph Functional Language
+Universal Intelligent Problem Solver - Functional graph programming Language

 Perform the following steps to install the code and run the experiments